Vincit/objection.js/doc/includes/RECIPES.md

 in `relationMappings` and queries. `knexSnakeCaseMappers` use knex's `postProcessResponse` and `wrapIdentifier` hooks.

 2. _Conversion in objection using [`snakeCaseMappers`](#objection-snakecasemappers)_.
-When the conversion is done on objection level only database columns in the returned rows (model instances) are convered to camel case.
+When the conversion is done on objection level only database columns of the returned rows (model instances) are convered to camel case.
 You still need to use snake case in `relationMappings` and queries.
 Note that `insert`, `patch`, `update` and their variants still take objects in camel case.
 The reasoning is that objects passed to those methods usually come from the client that also uses camel case.